marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/generics-in-java-vs-dotnet.md

 There is also a low level ``Type`` class, from which the ``Class<T>`` is derived.

-Just note, that since type params are erased, the generic args ``<Integer>`` of variable types may be optional - depending on your settings.
-Hence its absence in the sample above.
-For all intents and purposed the type is``Object``.
+Just note, that since type parameters are erased, the generic args ``<Integer>`` of variable types may be optional - depending on your settings.
+Type parameters are seen as of type ``Object`` by the runtime.

 ``List<T>`` in Java is an interface, while in C# ``List<T>`` is a class, implement ``IList<T>``.
 In Java, the most common class implementing ``List<T>`` is ``ArrayList<T>``.